 If only transitional or rapid-rehousing units are available, the highest priority eligible household will be placed in the unit.
-If a PSH units opens later, efforts to move the household to permanent supportive housing will take place if the client is agreeable and PSH is still needed.
+If a Permanent Supportive Housing unit opens later, efforts to move the household to permanent supportive housing will take place if the client is agreeable and PSH is still needed.

-After the questions are answered, a receipt (Appendix G) is provided to clients.
+After the questions are answered, a receipt is provided to clients.
 The assessment process is best done in person, but assessments can be done by phone if necessary.

-Clients will be prioritized for housing programs using the most-current Prioritization
+Clients will be prioritized for housing programs using the most-current Prioritization Policy.